angular-app/angular-app/README.md

 * Install global npm modules: `npm install -g grunt testacular`
 * Install local dependencies: `npm install`

-# Building & testing
+# Development Process
-The default grunt task checks the javascript, runs the unit tests and builds the distributable files.
+The default grunt task checks the javascript, runs the unit tests and builds (non-minified) distributable files.

 * Build (will run tests): `grunt` (or `grunt.cmd` on Windows).
 * Open one or more browsers and point them to `http://localhost:8080`.
 Once the browsers connect the tests will run and the build will complete.
 * If you leave the browsers open at this url then future runs of `grunt` will automatically run the tests against these browsers.

+# Building only
+You can run the development build on its own without tests to simply concat all the files to the dist folder

+* Run `grunt build`

+# Building release code
+You can build a release version of the app, with minified files.

+# Run `grunt release`

 # Continuous testing
 You can have grunt (testacular) continuously watch for file changes and automatically run all the tests on every change.